 I walked for over an hour before approaching my destination - the Hedonism resort.
 Elsa had stayed there on her trip to Jamaica.
 Directly in front of me, I saw an enclosed section

 of the beach with a guard sitting at the entrance.
 I immediately realized that this was the nude beach from Elsa's stories.
-After a quick assessment, I concluded that the guard was there to keep out the locals and from my earlier experiences at the hotel,
+After a quick assessment, I concluded that the guard was there to keep out the locals, and from my earlier experiences at the hotel,

-I remembered that there was one set of rules for tourists and another set for locals.
-If I wanted to get on this beach, I had to devise quickly a plan to give the guard the impression that I was a foreigner and not a local.
-If I spoke, he would classify me
+I remembered that there was one set of rules for tourists and another for locals.
+If I wanted to get on this beach, I had to devise a plan to give the guard the impression that I was a foreigner and not a local.
+If I spoke, he would immediately classify me

-as a local immediately, so I decide to strip instead.
-As I approached him, I took off my shirt, then my pants and my underwear.
+as a local, so I decided to strip instead.
+As I approached him, I took off my shirt, pants, and underwear.
 When I was in front of him, I was completely naked.
-He looked at me, smiled, opened the gate and let me in.
-I knew he would think was a tourist because
+He looked at me, smiled, opened the gate, and let me in.
+I knew he would think I was a tourist because

-Jamaican in their right mind would ever strip in public, and I was right!
+Jamaican in their right mind would never strip in public, and I was right!

 After a few drinks of Appleton Special rum, many tourists would jump too.
-However, I was caught completely off guard by how many locals mingled with tourists.
-The Rastafarians with their long dreadlocks, hard bodies, and sing-song voices were in high demand.
-The Jamaican women were there too, selling trinkets and offering to braid hair.
+However, I was caught off guard by how many locals mingled with tourists.
+The Rastafarians, with their long dreadlocks, rigid bodies, and sing-song voices, were in high demand.
+The Jamaican women were there, too, selling trinkets and offering to braid hair.
 Even young children ran around.
-As sat there on the beach at the resort, I began to focus on a small boy playing next to me.
-As I looked at him, I could not help but wonder about his life.
+Sitting on the beach at the resort, I focused on a small boy playing next to me.
+Looking at him, I could not help but wonder about his life.
 It was evident that he was poor.
 As I lay there, I started to identify with him.
 Looking at his torn clothes and bare feet, I began to think about my early days in Kingston.
 I became curious about how Kingston may look today.
-The last time I had seen Kingston was two years after Jamaica's independence from Britain.
+The last time I saw Kingston was two years after Jamaica's independence from Britain.
 I knew the old colonial Kingston but not the new independent Kingston.
 I wondered if Kingston would be better or worse after ten years of local rule.

-Bus ride to Kingston
+The bus ride to Kingston